khan-arisha/Taylor-Swift-Analysis/README.md

 # Taylor Swift Analysis

+Open EDA.pdf for a full exploratory data analysis report and data visualization.

 ## Abstract ##

 In this study, we planned to analyze if the notion of declining attention spans has made its way into the